 In the qualifiers, the home County will tee off last, the other two Counties will alternate.

 In the final the toss of a coin by the team Captains will decide.

-The qualifying matches will take the form of four 3 ball matches in the morning with 12 points available.
-There will be eight 3 ball singles in the afternoon with 24 points available.
+The qualifying matches will take the form of four 3 ball Foursomes matches in the morning with 12 points available.
+There will be eight 3 ball Singles in the afternoon with 24 points available.
 The winning team will have totalled the most points.

 In the event of adverse weather conditions preventing the match result, arrangements must be made to replay the match before the date of the final.

-In the event of a tied match, the result will be determined by sudden death play-off on specific holes nominated by the Host Club and Anglian League Officials.
+In the event of a tied match, the result will be determined by sudden death play-off on specific holes nominated by the Anglian League Officers.

 If the match is to be decided by the foursomes result owing to adverse weather, sudden death will be played with each team nominating a pair from the team sheet.